MishaTavera/cse15l-lab-reports/Lab1Report.md

 # Lab 1 Report
 ## Misha Tavera
 ---
-  To demonstrate a bit about the `ls`, `cd`, and `cat` commands' functions and how they work we will look at some examples as we explaing more about them.
-A very simple overview of what each of these cammands do is as follows.
+Below are demonstrations of the `ls`, `cd`, and `cat` commands.
+Specifically we look at the commands' functions and how they work.
+A very simple overview of what each of these commands do is as follows.
 The  `ls` command will print a list of your files and folders.
 The `cd` command will change the directory in which you are working in.
 Finally the `cat` command will print the contents of a file.
-To better understand these commands it is also important to know what about paths, which can be described as what goes after a command that specify files or directories.
+To better understand these commands it was also important to know about paths, which can be described as what goes after a command that specify files or directories.

 ## `ls` Command

 ![Image](ls.png)

 First, we start here in the terminal with the command `ls` followed by no arguement.
 The `ls` command is short for the word "list" .
 This command alone when written in the terminal shows the folders and files are in the current directory you are working in.
 The working directory that I began with in this was the home directory.
 As we can see in this image after inputing `ls` the following line prints out `lecture1` which is bolded and blue, this highlighting signifies folders/directories.
-Looking into the the tab of your folders and files we can confirm that this output does indeed print a list of the folders/files withing your corresponding directory.
+Looking into the the tab of your folders and files we can confirm that this output is successful and does indeed print a list of the folders/files within our corresponding directory.
 Not shown in this example, but other plaintext that could appear here would be indication of files.

 ![Image](lapathdirectory.png)